 Linda Bresler is a landscape designer specializing in beautiful low-maintenance gardens with year-round color.
 A resident of Poway, California, Linda works with homeowners throughout San Diego County, as well as private residential developments, and San Diego State University.
 She is a frequent speaker at the San Diego Spring and Fall Home/Garden Shows and other regional events.

 Mariposa Gardening & Designhttp://www.mariposagardening.com/

-Andrea Hurd is owner of Mariposa Gardening & Design, a Bay Area landscape design company whose highest priority is to create beautiful ecologically conscious outdoor living spaces.
-She works with a group of skilled craftspeople that create dry stack stone and leaning flagstone walls, and drought tolerant and permaculture gardens that provide habitat for songbirds and wildlife. www.mariposagardening.com
+Mariposa Gardening & Design, Cooperative, Inc. is a Bay Area landscape design company whose highest priority is to create beautiful ecologically conscious outdoor living spaces.
+We are a group of skilled craftspeople that create dry stack stone and leaning flagstone walls, and drought tolerant and permaculture gardens that provide habitat for songbirds and wildlife. www.mariposagardening.com

 Great Plant Pickshttp://www.greatplantpicks.org/

 Rick Peterson manages the Great Plant Picks educational program at the Elisabeth Miller Botanical Garden in Seattle, Washington.
 His home garden in Federal Way, which he shares with frequent Pacific Horticulture contributor Richie Steffen, is landscaped with “restrained exuberance” and includes overly abundant collections of species rhododendrons, iris, epimedium, ferns, and a plethora of other rare and unusual flora.
 Both plead guilty to the current menagerie of potted plants waiting patiently in the driveway…